 This website provides a quick introduction to financial accounting for business owners, non-profit managers and board members, and students .
 To go through the complete course I recommend the following lesson plan.
 I know that this looks like a long list but trust me, each topic can be covered in just a few minutes.
+If you prefer video learning you can checkout my recently released video lessons.

 The following topics should be of interest to those working for or with non profits: